zuuraidrisova/RestAssuredProject/src/test/java/day11_HowToHandleDynamicData/day16.md

     "phone"
   ]
 }

 This document is setting the rule for the structure of the json as below

 it has to be an object "type": "object" it has to have 4 fields|properties id , name,gender,phone all properties must have the defined data type as value Any of above rule fail , it means it's not a valid json we are looking for. else , it's a valid json.
-That's exactly what Json Schema Validaiton is.
+That's exactly what Json Schema Validation is.

 This is free online site we used to validate our json.